 When Albertsons announced two years ago that it would buy Paul’s Markets, customers of the 60-year-old Homedale company were concerned.

-Laura Sawyer Rambow, who shopped at the Paul’s Kuna store, wondered whether the friendly service she had come to expect would continue at rebranded stores as Albertsons in Homedale, McCall and Boise.
+Laura Sawyer Rambow, who shopped at the Paul’s Kuna store, wondered whether the friendly service she had come to expect would continue at stores rebranded as Albertsons in Homedale, McCall and Boise.
 She liked Paul’s doughnuts and other pastries.

 “Albertsons in Kuna still has awesome doughnuts.
 They stayed the same,” said Rambow, who visited the store one day last week with her grandchildren and picked up chocolate cake doughnuts and a maple bar.